 The Shot 2018 show is ongoing in Las Vegas.
 While several media fire up the debate on the right to own firearms, loudly making headlines, a much quieter segment of gun manufacturing is also making a lot of noise: 3D printed silencers (or suppressors).
-According to a reportage appeared on The Firearm Blog (TFB), as many as three companies presented 3D printed silencers.
+According to a reportage that appeared on The Firearm Blog (TFB), as many as three companies presented 3D printed gun silencers.
 They seem to be quite the star of the gun show.

 Metal 3D printing is enabling registered and legal (stressing “legal” here) gun part manufacturers to produce new products with geometries that were impossible to create with traditional machining.
 As TFB clarifies, “one of the gun accessories that often have complicated parts design are the suppressors.
 The development of metal 3D printing made it possible to make suppressors with complicated internal geometries and unusual external shapes.”

 The first model presented is by H&P Manufacturing.
 As seen in the images above, these have a really unusual shape.
 The portion that goes below the barrel allows having less added length over the muzzle at a given suppressor volume.
 Thus it also allows shifting the weight rearward compared to a conventional silencer of similar volume.
 Finally, the internal geometry of these suppressors directs the gasses to the lower expansion chamber.
 The front vent slots are designed to let the cooled down gasses leave the suppressor body.